ronin-rb/ronin-nmap/man/ronin-nmap-convert.1.md

 ## NAME

-ronin-nmap-convert - Converts an nmap .xml file to JSON or CSV
+ronin-nmap-convert - Converts an nmap XML file to JSON or CSV

 ## SYNOPSIS